Dealing with debt

 - Missing rent or mortgage payments?

-If you are experiencing any of these problems please contact us as soon as possible or ring moneymadeclear, the Financial Services Authority (FSA) money advice service 0300 500 5000.
+If you are experiencing any of these problems please contact us as soon as possible, or ring our partner Jubilee Debt Advice on (0151) 482 6089.

 Priority debts are debts that are more important than other debts due to what can happen if you do not pay them.